 The following are general dates for program components.
-See the calendar of events for the research doctoral programs for specific dates for the upcoming academic year.
+Contact the EdD office for specific dates in the EdD program for the upcoming academic year.

 Fees for Doctoral Students

 Fees, effective August 1 each year, are listed in the "Graduate Student Fees" section of this catalog.
 Students who are not members of Southern Baptist churches should note the fees for non-Southern Baptists.